 The Center for Expressive Tech (CET) is an award-winning research and teaching center housed in Cal Poly's College of Liberal Arts.
 The primary goal of the CET is to promote critical and creative engagements with new and emerging technologies: artifically intelligent systems, augmented reality, virtual reality, IoT, and more.
 The CET conducts social studies of technology in the tradition of science and technology studies (STS), as well as designs new kinds of immersive research and learning environments.
-The CET also facilitates research and teaching about digital culture and the creative industries, as well as coordinates cross-cutting projects that entangle the liberal arts, design, and STEM.
+The CET also facilitates groundbreaking research on the expressive potential of technology, with a current focus on explanatory AI (XAI).